 Being in computer forensics, there are three types of data that are important – latent, archival, and active.

-- Active Data is one such data which we can currently see.
+- Active Data is one such data that we can currently see.
 This can include files used by operating systems, programs and data files.
 This type of data is easy to obtain.

 - Archival Data is one such data for which you’ve already taken a backup and have restored it.
 Perfect examples of this – CDs, tapes, floppies, or complete drives.